Jihlava: Etymology

-The origin of the Jihlava's name (Iglau in German) is unclear.
+The origin of the name Jihlava (Iglau in German) is unclear.
 The most common theory has it derived from the German word Igel, meaning 'hedgehog', usually in reference to the city's coat of arms.
 However, the name was in use since before the symbol of a hedgehog was.
 It is more likely the city is named for the river that flows through it, the name of which is also unclear in its origin, either being derived from the German word Igel as the first theory suggests, or from the Slavic word jehla (i.e. 'needle'), referring to sharp stones in the Jihlava river bed.